kev-ms/factrory-fleet/apps/prometheus/README.md

 ### Update Prometheus Config

-Before deploying prometheus to your corp monitoring cluster, you need to update the values in /apps/prometheus/autogitops/config.json to match your Grafana Cloud instance.
+Before deploying Prometheus to your corp monitoring cluster, you need to update the values in /apps/prometheus/autogitops/config.json to match your Grafana Cloud instance.

 The following values need to be set: